rizkymille/rasendriya-teknofest-2021/README.md

 #### "simpler" branch
 This is the program I thought in day 5 of the competition, because how prone to fail image processing can be.
 Feature:
 - Waypoint rewrite
 Rewrite some waypoint values (like latitude and longitude).
-If the image processing fails to get the coordinate, it still uses default coordinate GCS write before launch.
+If the image processing fails to get the coordinate, it still uses default coordinate that GCS written before launch.
 #### "azure" branch
 This is the branch I created when Microsoft agree to be AUAV sponsor.
 Feature:
 - Azure IoT Hub